splunk-soar-connectors/bigiddatadiscovery/README.md

 ### Supported Actions
 [test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity using supplied configuration
 [refresh session token](#action-refresh-session-token) - Refresh the session token
-[get catalog data objects](#action-get-catalog-data-objects) - Get a full list of all data objects and their characteristics.
+[get catalog objects](#action-get-catalog-objects) - Get a full list of all data objects and their characteristics
 [get pii findings](#action-get-pii-findings) - Retrieve all PII findings for a given list of data sources
 [execute scan](#action-execute-scan) - Execute a scan for a given data source
-[get last scan result](#action-get-last-scan-result) - Retrieve the most recent scan result for the data source
+[get last scan](#action-get-last-scan) - Retrieve the most recent scan result for the data source
 [get audit logs](#action-get-audit-logs) - Retrieve BigID audit logs

 ## action: 'test connectivity'